Call4Cloud | MMP-C | Autopilot | Device Preparation

 2.Program Settings

-In the Program settings, you can add individual mitigation settings for each app.
-These settings will be honoured above the settings that are configured on the system settings page.
+You can add individual mitigation settings for each app in the program settings.
+These settings will be honored above the ones configured on the system settings page.

 For example: block creation of child processes